 - 1. The school will approve all arrangements beforehand and school sponsors will be present at all times. - 2.
 Anyone who leaves the event may not return. - 3.
 School rules for conduct and dress apply to all persons in attendance. - 4.
 The sponsoring group is responsible for cleaning up the area used before leaving. - 5.
-All parties or dances will end at 12 midnight, or earlier, unless special permission is granted by the principal to end at a later time. - 6.
+All parties or dances will end at 11pm, or earlier, unless special permission is granted by the principal to end at a later time. - 6.
 Students may be asked to show their Student I.D. for admission to dances and parties. - 7.
-Students attending must be a "student in good standing." - 8.
-If a dance is held at the beginning of the nine weeks where grades start over "student in good standing" will be reviewed by the principal.
+Students attending must be eligible per school eligibility policy. - 8.
+Students attending must be a "student in good standing." - 9.
+If a dance is held at the beginning of the nine weeks where grades start over "student in good standing" will be reviewed by the principal. - 10.
+Students are expected to stay in the designated areas for the dance.
+If students are caught roaming hallways, going to locker rooms or somewhere else they should not be, they will be asked to leave AND WILL NOT BE ALLOWED TO ATTEND ANOTHER DANCE DURING THE SCHOOL YEAR.